 In 1869, Sarah Helen Whitman had an oil painting completed by John Nelson Arnold after the oil painting done from life by Cephas Giovanni Thompson (the painting now in the collection of The Providence Athenaeum).
 Helen brought Thompson’s painting to Arnold, wishing to be rendered at that age in a new painting.
 Helen was present from the preliminary charcoal sketch to the final stroke of paint on the canvas, advising Arnold in the process.
 When it was finished, Helen paid Arnold and told him that this was the portrait she wished to be remembered by.
 She had him keep the portrait with the intention of it going to an institution one day.

-Much like Thompson’s portrait of Helen at The Providence Athenaeum, this portrait is behind a locked door of a special room on the second floor called the Hermann Friedrich Bruhn room (or the Bruhn room, for short).
+When Helen passed away in 1878, she wanted Arnold’s painting to go to either The Providence Athenaeum or the Rhode Island Historical Society at her executor’s choice, but they accidentally gave it to Brown University where Helen intended Thompson’s portrait to go.
+The Providence Athenaeum was given Thompson’s portrait.
+Although the paintings were mistakenly switched, they both have very good homes where they are and can be viewed by simply visiting the libraries.
+Much like Thompson’s oil portrait of Sarah Helen Whitman at The Providence Athenaeum, this portrait is behind a locked door of a special room on the second floor called the Hermann Friedrich Bruhn room (or the Bruhn room, for short).
 If the room is unoccupied during your visit, you can simply ask a staff at the front desk and they will let you in to view the portrait.
-Call or email ahead of time if you’re traveling a long way!
-Below is a photo I took during my viewing of the painting.
+Remember it never hurts to call or email ahead of time!